strace - trace system calls and signals

 delay_enter, delay_exit, poke_enter, or

-poke_exit options has to be specified. error and
+poke_exit action options must be specified. error and

 retval are mutually exclusive.

-- If :error=errno option is specified, a fault is injected
+- If the error=errno option is specified, a fault is injected

-errno value like ENOSYS or a numeric value within 1..4095
+errno can be a symbolic name like ENOSYS or a numeric value

-- If :retval=value option is specified, success injection is
+- If the retval=value option is specified, a success value is

-- If :signal=sig option is specified with either a symbolic
+- If the signal=sig option is specified with either a symbolic

 value like SIGSEGV or a numeric value within 1..SIGRTMAX

-range, that signal is delivered on entering every syscall specified by the
+range, that signal is delivered on entering every system call specified by

 options are specified, delay injection is performed: the tracee is delayed

-syscall, respectively.
-The format of delay specification is
+call, respectively.
+The format of delay specification is described

 tracee's memory at locations, pointed to by system call arguments